Mary of Burgundy: Death and legacy

 In 1482, a falcon hunt in the woods near Wijnendale Castle was organised by Adolph of Cleves, Lord of Ravenstein, who lived in the castle.
 Mary loved riding and was hunting with Maximilian and knights of the court when her horse tripped, threw her in a ditch, and then landed on top of her, breaking her back.
 She died several weeks later on 27 March from internal injuries, having made a detailed will.
 She was buried in the Church of Our Lady in Bruges on 3 April 1482.
 She was pregnant.

 Maximilian was devastated.
 She had initially hidden the extent of her injury to calm him down.
 When he continued to display uncontrollable grief, she had to force him out of her chamber so that she could discuss matters of the state with her nobles, concerning which she asked them to keep their loyalty oath to him and their children.
 Maximilian was not present when she said her last words.

-The bankrupted court honoured her with a glorious funeral, as Maximilian melted down the crockery for the occasion.
+The bankrupted court honoured her with a glorious funeral, as Maximilian melted down the silverware for the occasion.

 Her two-year-old daughter, Margaret of Austria, was sent in vain to France, to marry the Dauphin, in an attempt to please Louis XI and persuade him not to invade the territories owned by Mary.

 Louis was swift to re-engage hostilities with Maximilian and forced him to agree to the Treaty of Arras of 1482, by which Franche-Comté and Artois passed for a time to French rule, only to be recovered by the Treaty of Senlis of 1493, which established peace in the Low Countries.
 Mary's marriage into the House of Habsburg proved to be a disaster for France because the Burgundian inheritance later brought it into conflict with Spain and the Holy Roman Empire.